rlamana/docusaurus-plugin-sass/README.md

 # docusaurus-plugin-sass

-Provides support for SASS/SCSS to Docusaurus v2.
+Provides support for SASS/SCSS to Docusaurus v2 and v3.

 # Installation